iManagement

 Objective

-• Do not add a super simply because the calendar says so: the actual colony decides.
+• Do not add a super simply because the calendar says so: the real colony decides.

-• Do not be content with removing queen cells without correcting the lack of space or the congestion: swarming impulse often resumes.
+• Do not merely destroy queen cells without correcting the lack of space or congestion: the swarming impulse often starts again.

-• Do not neglect water or food stores on the grounds that colonies appear very strong: a few days of bad weather can be enough to create a shortage.
+• Do not neglect water or food stores on the grounds that the colonies seem very strong: a few days of bad weather can be enough to create tension.

-• Do not defer the whole varroa question to summer: parasite dynamics are already building in spring.
+• Do not postpone the whole varroa question to the summer: the parasite dynamic is already building up in spring.

-• Do not present the spring harvest as a normal stage everywhere: it depends on local forage conditions and the genuine maturity of the honey.
+• Do not present the spring harvest as a normal stage everywhere: it depends on local flows and the actual ripeness of the honey.

 ► The other months...